muze-innovation/chassis/backend/README.md

 ### Features

 - Validate the format of the data and displays the errors found
-- Command line interface that pass input data to validate or execute Chassis other commands
+- Command line interface that passes input data to validate or execute Chassis other commands

-Users will be able to ensure that the data used to create the front-end UI is correct when validate with the chassis.
+Users can ensure that the data used to create the front-end UI is correct when validated with the chassis.

 ## Input(Source,Spec)

-Chassis input is divided into 2 parts: the source file and the spec file.
+Chassis input is divided into two parts: the source and spec files.

 ### Source